-Members of the Board who served as Directors throughout 2017 are Clifford Elphick, Michael Haworth and Clinton Dines.
+Members of the Board who served as Directors throughout or during part of 2018 are Clifford Elphick, Johnny Velloza (appointed 6 September 2018), Michael Haworth (resigned 5 September 2018) and Clinton Dines.

-Biographical details of the Directors and the period of each directorship are shown on pages 27 and 32.

-Details of Board meetings and Directors' attendance at Board meetings are laid out on pages 32-33.
+Biographical details of the Directors and the period of each directorship are shown on pages 28 and 33.
+Details of Board meetings and Directors' attendance at Board meetings are laid out on pages 33-34.

-The Directors' interests in the ordinary shares of the Company as at 31 December 2017 and at the date of signing of this Annual Report are set out on pages 37 and 38 in the Remuneration Report.
+The Directors' interests in the ordinary shares of the Company as at 31 December 2018 and at the date of signing of this Annual Report are set out on pages 38 and 39 in the Remuneration Report.